 Closing cost concessions

 If the buyer asks you to cover their closing costs and you agree, you will pay their fees, which could be in the range of 3% of the purchase price.

 A home warranty is a common closing concession provided by the seller to the buyer.
 The price varies based on location and is generally $250 to $1,000.

 Cost varies by location.
 In some areas, there are no transfer fees.

 May be required depending on location & type of loan buyer is using.
-Typically around $100.
+A termite inspection fee typically costs around $100.
 Subsequent repairs are typically between $1,000 and $5,000.

 Commonly ordered.
 These reports detail things like natural hazards in your area, such as earthquake fault lines and flood zones, and often include other nuisances such as airplane noise.
 Generally costs around $120.

 If a lien was placed on your property after a court judgment, you must pay that money before the sale can close.
 You may also have to pay a recording fee to show your debts have been paid.